Korrd/challenge-blue-green/README.md

 As you can see, Deployment is now way easier using the blue/green technique.
 Also almost totally painless and very fast.

 Add some Ansible/Jenkins magic to this solution, and you can have a fully automated CI/CD pipeline running in no time!

-We are on the verge of a future where being a developer is something completely different to what it used to be during the early 2000's.
-Back then, projects were managed in a painful way that made going from the design stage to production quite the painful experience.
-Enter B/G + CD/CI plus a high degree of automation, and the path to the MVP is way easier to walk.
+Nowadays, the path to the MVP is almost a joyride.

 On a more personal note, this was quite the journey.
 Before starting, I saw myself as a knowledgeable sysop, yet diving into this I discovered a whole new world I wasn't previously aware of.